MagnusThome/RejsaRubberTrac/pcb/README.md

 Mount the two sensor boards togther with a six pin header.
 <img src="images/daughterboards/00.jpg">

+Cut of the "ears" of the distacne sensor board with a pair of pliers.

-Put insulation on the bottom so the components there can't touch the main board.
+Put insulation on the bottom so the components can't touch the main board:

 <img src="images/daughterboards/01.jpg">

 It's a little fiddly to get it all soldered on perfectly straight.
 I suggest you solder only one pin first.
 Then try to get it straight.
 When perfect solder the rest of the pins.